 At Six Nations of the Grand River, the movement to address family violence in our community began in 1986 when concerned community members began to meet about family violence.
 Initially the concern was for battered women and their children.
 For some years, members of our community had been sheltering women and children who fled their homes from violence.
 From this experience, they came to understand the fear and life-threatening danger in confronting an abusive spouse.
 They came to understand how services outside our community often compounded the fear and isolation of our women and children who were being abused.

-Rallied by the late Wilma General, Reva Bomberry, Alice Bomberry, and Shirley Farmer, they took their concerns to Six Nations Band Council.
-This small group of women were later joined by Joanna Bedard, Dorothy Russell and Belva Monture.
-With the endorsement of Band Council, they formed the Ganǫhkwásra` Steering Committee.
+Rallied by the late Wilma General, Reva Bomberry, Alice Bomberry, and the late Shirley Farmer, they took their concerns to Six Nations Band Council.
+This small group of women were later joined by Joanna Bedard, Dorothy Russell and the late Belva Monture.
+With the endorsement of Band Council, they formed the Ganǫhkwásra Steering Committee.
 The job of this committee was to develop services for battered women and to seek funding to develop and operate a program.

 A comprehensive study was then undertaken by the steering committee in the summer of 1987.
 Phase I of the project determined how many women in our community were being abused or were at risk of being abused.
 It also determined how many children in our community were living in violent homes and/or were at risk of being abused.
 Phase II of the project designed a program to address the needs of the Six Nations community in relation to family violence services from the philosophical base of our culture and values.